gravitee-io/gravitee-policy-rest-to-soap/README.md

 [![CircleCI](https://circleci.com/gh/gravitee-io/gravitee-policy-rest-to-soap.svg?style=svg)](https://circleci.com/gh/gravitee-io/gravitee-policy-rest-to-soap)

 ## Overview
 You can use the Rest-to-soap policy to expose SOAP backend service as a REST API.
-The policy will pass the SOAP envelope message to the backend service as a POST request.
+The policy passes the SOAP envelope message to the backend service as a POST request.
 SOAP envelopes support Expression Language to provide dynamic SOAP actions.

 ## Usage